Dolmades (Stuffed Grape Leaves) Recipe

 Add hot water or stock to cover the grape leaves and cook over medium heat.

-Once the pot comes to a boil, turn down to a simmer and cover the pot loosely so the steam can escape.
+Once the pot comes to a boil, turn down to a simmer and cover the pot loosely so the steam can easily escape.

 Once the danger of the rolled leaves floating has passed remove the plate holding them down.

-Depending on the size of your rolls and how tightly they are rolled.
+Cooking time will also depend on the size of your rolls and how tightly they are rolled.

 Some people like to squeeze lemon juice over them and season with salt and pepper.